Skip to Main Content

 Women's Suffrage at Meredith College

-During the weekly meeting of the Astrotekton Literary Society on October 24, members debated: "Resolved: That women's suffrage is desirable."
+During the weekly meeting of the Astrotekton Literary Society on October 24, 1908, members debated: "Resolved: That women's suffrage is desirable."
 The team arguing for the affirmative was victorious.
-This report was published in the November 1908 Acorn.
+This report of the meeting was published in the November 1908 Acorn.

 The Astrotekton Literary Society held a debate on women's suffrage in October 1908